hlorenalopes/gobeyond-final/README.md

 ## 💻 About the project

-The goal of the project was to create a responsive homepage for the company Corebiz using ReactJS, o HTML and CSS.
+The goal of the project was to create a responsive homepage for the company Corebiz using React.js, ES6, JSX, and CSS/SCSS.
 The titles, images and images thumbnails from the main section should be fetched dynamically from the API https://jsonplaceholder.typicode.com.
 The images thumbnails are dynamic buttons.

 ---